-- (C) Fire Department Bank Reconciliations The cash balance for the Fire Department was not reconciled to the bank account balance throughout the year.
-For the two months observed, the book balance agreed to the bank balance. - Recommendation The Fire Department should establish procedures to ensure all bank account balances are reconciled to the general ledger monthly and variances, if any, are reviewed and resolved timely.
-An independent person should review the reconciliations and document the review by signing or initialing and dating the monthly reconciliations. - (D) Fire Department Disbursements For three of ten Fire Department disbursements observed, the Fire Department paid sales tax, totaling \$77.
-As a government entity, the Department maintains a tax-exempt status.
-As a result, the Department should not incur sales tax. - Recommendation The Department should establish procedures to ensure all payments are reviewed to prevent the payment of sales tax. - (E) Payroll For three of five employees observed, wage adjustments were approved in the minutes as dollar amount increases but were not approved as the total amount to be paid per hour per employee. - Recommendation The City should document wage adjustments as a dollar amount per hour per employee in the minutes, not just the increased amount. - (F) Depository Resolution Although a resolution naming official depositories was adopted by the City, the maximum deposit amount was exceeded during the year. - Recommendation The City, by resolution, should adopt a new depository resolution and ensure approved amounts are sufficient to cover anticipated balances at all approved depositories as required by Chapter 12C.2 of the Code of Iowa. - (G) Debit Card The City has a debit card for certain purchases; therefore, there was no process for prior approval of purchases made with a debit card. - Recommendation The City Council should prohibit the use of a debit card for City purchases.
+(C) Fire Department Bank Reconciliations - The cash balance for the Fire Department was not reconciled to the bank account balance throughout the year.
+For the two months observed, the book balance agreed to the bank balance.

+Recommendation - The Fire Department should establish procedures to ensure all bank account balances are reconciled to the general ledger monthly and variances, if any, are reviewed and resolved timely.
+An independent person should review the reconciliations and document the review by the signature or initials of the review and the date of the review on the monthly reconciliations.

+(D) Fire Department Disbursements - For two of ten Fire Department disbursements observed, the Fire Department paid for meals totaling \$281 for meetings with EMS and the Police Department.
+In accordance with Article III, Section 31 of the Iowa Constitution and an Attorney General's opinion dated April 25, 1979, public funds may only be spent for public benefit.
+These disbursements may not meet the requirements of public purpose as defined in the Attorney General's opinion since the public benefits to be derived have not been clearly documented.

+According to the opinion, it is possible for certain disbursements to meet the test of serving a public purpose under certain circumstances, although such items will certainly be subject to a deserved close scrutiny.
+The line to be drawn between a proper and an improper purpose is very thin.

+Recommendation - The Fire Department should determine and document the public purpose served by these types of disbursements prior to authorizing any further payments.
+If this practice is continued, the Fire Department should establish written policies and procedures, including the requirements for proper public purpose documentation.

+(E) Depository Resolution - Although a resolution naming official depositories was adopted by the City, the maximum deposit amount was exceeded during the year.

+Recommendation - The City, by resolution, should adopt a new depository resolution and ensure approved amounts are sufficient to cover anticipated balances at all approved depositories as required by Chapter 12C.2 of the Code of Iowa.

+(F) Debit Card - The City has a debit card for certain purchases; therefore, there was no process for prior approval of purchases made with a debit card.

+Recommendation - The City Council should prohibit the use of a debit card for City purchases.
 The function of a debit card is to provide immediate access to the City's funds.
 Unlike credit cards, debit cards offer limited ability to set guidelines for access and limited, if any, repercussions for fraudulent transactions.

-Detailed Findings and Recommendations

-(H) Certified Budget - Disbursements during the year ended June 30,2023 exceeded the amount budgeted in the culture and recreation function prior to amendment.
+(G) Certified Budget - Disbursements during the year ended June 30, 2024, exceeded the amount budgeted in the public works function.
+In addition, disbursement exceeded the amounts budgeted prior to the May 2024 budget amendment in the public works and general government functions.
 Chapter 384.20 of the Code of Iowa states, in part, "Public monies may not be expended or encumbered except under an annual or continuing appropriation."